Israel and the Occupied Palestinian Territory

 ANALYSIS:

-The imposition of sieges that deprive civilians of goods essential to their survival as a punitive measure may amount to collective punishment, a violation of IHL.
 While Israel has imposed an air, sea and land blockade of Gaza since 2007, the latest siege likely amounts to intentional starvation of civilians as a method of warfare – a war crime – and may amount to a crime against humanity.
-The intentional starvation of civilians in Gaza, together with statements from Israeli officials, may amount to a constitutive act of genocide – namely deliberately inflicting on a protected group conditions of life calculated to bring about its physical destruction in whole or in part.

 During their attack on Israel, Hamas and other Palestinian armed groups perpetrated likely war crimes, as well as potential crimes against humanity.
 Hamas’ indiscriminate rocket attacks are also in violation of international law.
-Since its formation in 1987, Hamas has consistently refused to recognize the State of Israel and has at times proliferated inflammatory and hateful rhetoric against Israelis and Jews.
 Hamas’ security forces have also committed grave abuses against Palestinians in Gaza, including arbitrary arrests, summary executions and torture.
-Any use of human shields by Hamas in the context of the current hostilities may amount to a war crime.

-Article 49 of the Fourth Geneva Convention prohibits an occupying power from transferring parts of its civilian population into occupied territory, also known as “settler implantation.”
+Under the Fourth Geneva Convention, an occupying power is prohibited from transferring parts of its civilian population into occupied territory, also known as “settler implantation.”
 Seizures and demolitions of Palestinian and Bedouin land and property leave communities at risk of forced evictions, arbitrary displacement and forcible transfer.
 Israel’s permanent occupation endangers the cultural existence of the Palestinian people and violates their right to self-determination.

 RISK ASSESSMENT:

-• Ongoing evacuation orders likely amounting to crimes of forced displacement and forcible transfer, increasing risks of ethnic cleansing and genocide.
+• Enabling conditions for crimes of forced displacement and forcible transfer, increasing risks of ethnic cleansing and genocide.

-• Violence, attacks, mass arrests and likely forcible transfer in the Occupied West Bank.
+• Violence, attacks and arbitrary arrests in the Occupied West Bank.

-• Institutionalized systematic racial oppression and discrimination against Palestinians amidst perpetual occupation amounting to de facto and illegal annexation of Palestinian land.
+• Institutionalized systematic racial oppression and discrimination against Palestinians and the de facto and illegal annexation of Palestinian land.

 NECESSARY ACTION:

-All likely war crimes and crimes against humanity must halt immediately.
+A permanent ceasefire must be urgently reached and monitored by an independent, international body.
+UNSC Resolution 2735 must be implemented without delay.
+Israel should immediately lift the siege of Gaza.
 Hamas and other Palestinian armed groups must safely and unconditionally release all individuals taken hostage.
-All states must cease arms exports to Israel to ensure they are not aiding and abetting atrocities in Gaza, as well as apply other economic and political measures necessary to ensure respect for international law and the implementation of the legally binding UN Security Council (UNSC) Resolution 2728.
-Israel should immediately lift the siege of Gaza.
-A permanent ceasefire must be urgently reached and monitored by an independent, international body.
+All states must cease arms exports to Israel, as well as apply other economic and political measures necessary to ensure respect for international law and the implementation of legally binding UNSC Resolution 2728.
 All parties should condemn anti-Semitic, anti-Arab and Islamophobic hate speech and leaders must refrain from spreading and engaging in dehumanizing rhetoric and actions.
-States must extend their full support to the UN Relief and Works Agency for Palestine Refugees in the Near East’s vital mandate.
+Governments with influence must use all diplomatic means to urge the Israeli government to repeal the legislation dismantling UNRWA’s work in the OPT.

 Israel must immediately implement the ICJ’s provisional measures and its allies must ensure Israel’s compliance.
 States parties to the Genocide Convention should support proceedings before the ICJ and refrain from attempts to impede the independent work of the Court or discredit the merits of the dispute.
 The ICC must be allowed to conduct its mandate with independence and impartiality and all states should cease any impediments, intimidation, retaliation or improper influences against the Court and its officials.
 Israel should ratify the Rome Statute of the ICC and cooperate with all UN-mandated investigative mechanisms.